odow/SDDP.jl/docs/src/tutorial/11_DRO.md

 In this tutorial we will learn how to incorporate a distributionally robust optimization approach to SDDP in `SDDP.jl`.

-Distributionally robust optimization (DRO) is a modeling approach for optimization under uncertainty.
+Distributionally robust optimization (DRO) is a modelling approach for optimization under uncertainty.
 In our setup, DRO is equivalent to a coherent risk measure, and we can apply DRO by using the `risk_measure` keyword we saw previously.

 ## A little motivation on the concept
-When we build a policy using SDDP, we impose a model on uncertain parameters.
+When we build a policy using SDDP, we use a model to represent uncertain parameters.
-When we come to use or evaluate our policy, our uncertainty may not resemble the model we assumed.
+When we come to use or evaluate our policy, the realized scenarios may not actually behave in the way we modelled our uncertainty.
 For example, the hydrothermal scheduling model from the previous tutorials assumed that inflows are independent between stages.
 However, a real sequence of inflows is likely to exhibit correlation between stages.